 Cost: £15 for LHS members, £33 for non-members (includes membership of the LHS).

-Contact the Courses Organiser for an application form or any enquiries about the course or LHS membership.
-Places are limited to 12.
-Please book by 30 January 2019.
+Click here for a course application form or contact email@example.com with any enquiries about the course or LHS membership.
+Places are limited.
+Please book by 25 November.

 The LHS has been honoured with the Queen's Award for Voluntary Service, the highest award a voluntary group can receive in the UK.
 This public recognition of the work done by the volunteers of the LHS comes as we celebrate our 50th anniversary, and is a tribute to all those who have played a part during those 50 years.